bpyle02/sweng-861-week-3-3rd-party-api-and-crud-operations/README.md

 # API Security
 - Authorization Protection
-  - In order to make sure only authorized users can access or modify data, only users with a valid authorization token can use the APIs
+  - In order to make sure only authorized users can access or modify data, only users with a valid authorization token (created using JSON Web Token (JWT)) can use the APIs
   - For example, the following axios `put` command to modify user data must have an `Authorization` header value.
 If there is no valid access token, then an error will be thrown and the user will not be able to modify any data.
 This is true for all API routes.
 ```javascript
     axios.put(